 - Your body will still run on carbs for high-intensity activities – sprinting, working out, things that raise your heartbeat and make you sweat.

 - Your body will burn fat for the low-intensity situations that make up the major part of the day – walking, housework, gardening, playing.

 Tip: The way to become fat adapted is to stop giving your body sugar all the time.

 A high fat diet in the context of insulin resistance and leptin resistance can be damaging, as the fat may add fuel to the fire.
 But the fat itself is not the problem.
 The big issue is the over reliance on carbohydrates (sugars) which leads to over eating, unbalanced hormones, disrupted metabolic processes and inflammation.
 Resolve these, and eating fat will once again be healthy.

 In Which Fats are Good Fats and Which Fats are Ugly, I give a brief run-down of the different Fat families: Saturated, Monosaturated, Polyunsaturated and Trans.
 That post also comes with a Free Printable PDF.

 Also, check out the experts:

 The Definitive Guide to Cholesterol – by Mark Sisson, on Mark’s Daily Apple.

 The Diet-Heart Myth: Cholesterol and Saturated Fat are Not the Enemy – by Chris Kresser, on Let’s Take Back Your Health.

-And thanks for purchasing through the Affiliate Links here, whereby you, of course, never pay more, and the small commissions help keep the blog sustainable, and keeps the information freely circulating for all.
+And thanks so much for choosing to shop through the Affiliate Links here.
+Affiliate Links are a cool way to support your favourite bloggers – you never pay more, and the small commissions help keep our blogs sustainable, and keeps the information freely circulating for all.